ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 :::

-If everything is ok, let's move on.
+If everything is OK, let's move on.

 ## Step 2: Install Grafana <a id="grafana"></a>